ShubhamK-S/Accident-Preventor/README.md

 Contributions to enhance the project's features, improve code efficiency, or address any issues are welcome.
 Fork the repository, make your changes, and submit a pull request for review.

-## License:

-This project is licensed under the [MIT License](link-to-license), allowing for modification and distribution under certain conditions.
-See the LICENSE file for details.

 ## Acknowledgments:

 I would like to acknowledge the contributions of <a href="https://github.com/SHREYANSHSK">Shreyansh Khandelwal</a> in developing this project.